-When submitting your application, you'll be asked to include: your name, email address, position title and organization, phone number, website and/or Twitter handle, a title and abstract for your presentation, as well as a minimum of 6 sample images that match what you want to share.
-Images must be sized to 1024 x 768 px in landscape orientation.
+When submitting your application, you'll be asked to include: your name, email address, position title and organization, phone number, website and/or Twitter handle, a title and abstract for your presentation, as well as a minimum of six sample images that give a good impression of your visual approach.
+Images must be sized to 1024 x 768 pixels and in landscape orientation.
 Low resolution results in grainy, lower-quality images when projected on our large screens.
+Pecha Kucha presentations are highly visual, so the better your images, the better your chances!

 Still have a questions?
 Send us an email at email@example.com.